 If you need support with medication prescriptions, housing and benefit issues, or benefits or employment advice, we can guide you to services that can help with this.

-When you’ve been referred to us, we’ll send you an appointment letter.
+When you’ve been referred to us we’ll send you an appointment letter.
 You can reply to us by email or by calling.

-Unfortunately we don’t accept self referrals.
+Unfortunately we can't accept self referrals.

 You can find our main office and treatment centre in Reading.

 Our team is available for contact at the following opening times:

 |8.30am - 5pm||8.30am - 5pm||8.30am - 5pm||8.30am - 5pm||8.30am - 5pm||Closed||Closed|